null Skip to main content

 Crafts need flexible paints with wide color options.

 For arts and crafts, there are no specific paint product recommendations, opt for flexible acrylics over oil-based paints.
 Oil-based paints can cause MDF swelling and damage.
-Instead, choose water-based acrylics that remain elastic when dry.
+Instead, choose water-based acrylics that remain elastic when dry and won't crack when the MDF is cut.

 This allows the paint to move with the natural expansion and contraction of the MDF.
 Additionally, select acrylics with agents to resist moisture absorption.
 This prevents warping or bubbling from humidity changes.